Jenji Kohan: Early life

 Kohan's paternal grandparents were Charles Kohan, who was born in Romania in 1902, and May E. Charles, who was born in New York City, to parents from Russia.
 The two knew each other from childhood and grew up in a New York City settlement house on the Lower East Side of Manhattan.

-Kohan says that her father was the "king of variety television in his day," writing and producing the Oscars and other variety shows.
-Her mother was a novelist.

 Kohan grew up in Beverly Hills, California and graduated from Beverly Hills High School, in 1987.
 She first attended Brandeis University, then transferred to Columbia University as a sophomore, where she graduated, with a degree in English language and literature, in 1991.

 Career

 Kohan's first job in the industry was with The Fresh Prince of Bel-Air, of which Kohan wrote one episode, and later said was a "rough entrance" to the business.
 After a series of writing jobs on shows such as Mad About You, Tracey Takes On..., and Friends, she collaborated with her brother, David Kohan, writing an outside script for Will & Grace.
 The siblings also worked together on the sitcom The Stones for CBS, which was ultimately unsuccessful.
 She has discussed the differences between her and her brother's career saying, "David took the big, commercial, funny route; I was always a little darker personally, and not terrific within the system.
 I had to make my own way."